-CWD testing is available for hunters across North Carolina throughout hunting season.
-While sampling options will be available across the state, they will be more concentrated in the Primary and Secondary Surveillance Areas where CWD has been detected.
+CWD testing is available for hunters across North Carolina throughout the hunting season.
+While sampling options will be available across the state, they will be more concentrated in Surveillance Areas.
 Visit the Surveillance Area webpage for more information.
 For frequently asked questions and answers about CWD testing, visit the CWD Frequently Asked Questions page.
 There are three options available to get your deer tested.
 View the videos below on self-serve freezers, staffed check stations and Cervid Health Cooperators.

 Testing Drop-off Stations are located across the state, and most are available 24/7 during deer hunting season.
 Bag the head of your deer and leave it in the freezer with a completed data tag, which is provided.
 Drop-off locations, including address and other information, are located on the interactive map below.

 NCWRC Staffed Check Stations will be available at several locations throughout the CWD Surveillance Areas, offering an additional option for hunters to submit their deer heads for testing.
 These locations and hours of operation are listed below on the CWD check station schedule.